dimadk24/orders-manager/README.md

 To launch backend:

 - Copy `packages/backend/.env.example` to `packages/backend/.env`
-- In `packages/backend/.env` replace fake DB connect url with your own (get it in MongoDB Atlas or from local MongoDB server)
+- In `packages/backend/.env` replace fake main and test DB connect urls, with your own (get it in MongoDB Atlas or from local MongoDB server) App uses main DB and tests use test DB
 - Run `yarn start:backend`.
 I believe you already installed all dependencies :)
 - Open [localhost:3001](http://localhost:3001/) to verify, that basic logic works
 - Open [localhost:3001/test-db](http://localhost:3001/test-db) to verify,